 Groundwater is rainwater that has travelled through the soil, or from river and lake beds, to aquifers.
-These are underground rock formations that are sufficiently permeable so as to contain or conduct significant amounts of water.
-Groundwater makes up a large proportion of New Zealand’s fresh water resource, totaling around 612 billion cubic metres.
+Aquifers are underground rock formations that are sufficiently permeable so as to contain or conduct significant amounts of water.
+Groundwater makes up a large proportion of New Zealand’s freshwater resource, totalling around 612 billion cubic metres.

 There is groundwater almost everywhere in New Zealand.
 In some areas, people rely on groundwater as their main water resource, such as the residents of Christchurch City and half of the rural population of the Waikato region.
 Groundwater is pumped to the surface for human use through wells or bores.
 Sometimes the water from aquifers is mineralised and requires treatment before it can be used for people, stock, irrigation or industry.